hanabi/hanabi.github.io/docs/level-18.md

 - If someone plays a fully-known card and the card does **not** have *Priority*, then the player must be trying to send a special message.
 - Based on what card they did play, if you have any clued cards in your hand that match the next "connecting" card, it is a message that you can play it right now as a *Priority Prompt*.
 (This is similar to a normal *Prompt*, except instead of initiating the *Prompt* with a clue, they initiated it with the order that they played cards.)
-- Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you should play your *Finesse Position* card as a *Priority Finesse*.
+- Alternatively, if you do not have any clued cards in your hand that connects to the card that they played, then you should play your *Finesse Position* card as a *Priority Finesse*.
 - For example, in a 3-player game:
   - Alice has a clued + known playable red 1 and a clued + known playable blue 2 in her hand.
   - Alice plays blue 2.
   - Bob comes next.
 Bob knows that normally, when you have a choice between two cards, you are supposed to play the lowest rank card.
 (Unless it is a blind-play, or it leads into someone's hand, or it is a 5.)
 Bob does not see any blue 3's, so he knows that Alice was supposed to play the red 1 instead of the blue 2.
 Alice **did not** play the card with *Priority*.
   - This means that Bob must have a blue 3.
 Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
 - Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
-- Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
+- Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the connecting card, then you should continuing playing clued cards until you find the connecting card.

 <br />